4 Fascinating Facts About John Wayne

 John Wayne, surfer?
 Yep—and if he hadn’t spent a lot of time doing it, he may never have become the legend he did.
-Like many USC students, Wayne, then known as Marion Morrison, spent a good deal of his extracurricular time in the ocean.
+Like many USC students, Wayne (then known as Marion Morrison) spent a good deal of his extracurricular time in the ocean.
 After he sustained a serious shoulder injury while bodysurfing, Morrison lost his place on the football team.
 He also lost the football scholarship that had landed him a spot at USC in the first place.
 Unable to pay his fraternity for room and board, Morrison quit school and, with the help of his former football coach, found a job as the prop guy at Fox Studios in 1927.
 It didn’t take long for someone to realize that Morrison belonged in front of a camera; he had his first leading role in The Big Trail in 1930.

 Marion Morrison had never been fond of his feminine-sounding name.
-He was often given a hard time about it growing up, so to combat it, he gave himself a nickname: Duke.
+He was often given a hard time about it growing up, so to combat that, he gave himself a nickname: Duke.
 It was his dog’s name.
 Morrison was so fond of his family’s Airedale Terrier when he was younger that the family took to calling the dog “Big Duke” and Marion “Little Duke,” which he quite liked.
-But when he was starting his Hollywood career, movie execs decided that “Duke Morrison” sounded like a stuntman, not a leading actor.
+But when he was starting his Hollywood career, movie execs decided that “Duke Morrison” sounded like a stuntman, not a leading man.
 The head of Fox Studios was a fan of Revolutionary War General Anthony Wayne, so Morrison’s new surname was quickly settled.
 After testing out various first names for compatibility, the group decided that “John” had a nice symmetry to it, and so John Wayne was born.
 Still, the man himself always preferred his original nickname.
 “The guy you see on the screen isn’t really me,” he once said.
 “I’m Duke Morrison, and I never was and never will be a film personality like John Wayne.”

 3. HE WAS A CHESS FANATIC.